IsraelOrtuno/Eavquent/readme.md

 $car->save();
 ```

-This will create 2 rows into the table `property_values`, one for every value passed.
+This will create 2 rows into the table `property_values`, one for every array item.

 Of course every array value will be validated through its property class (default `StringProperty` in this case).